-I've always owned at least one crystal chandelier and dreaded cleaning it so much I just didn't.
-A crystal chandelier loses a bit of its charm when it's covered in grease and cat hair unless you're one of those avant garde types.
+I've always owned at least one crystal chandelier and dreaded cleaning it so much - I just didn't.
+A crystal chandelier loses a bit of its charm when it's covered in grease and hair unless you're one of those avant-garde types.

-So months, sometimes years, after I should have, I'd take the chandelier apart and wash all the crystals by hand with Windex.
+Years would go by before I'd finally take the chandelier apart and wash all the crystals by hand with Windex.
 Sometimes I'd put all the chandelier crystals into the the dishwasher to clean them.

 Table of Contents